NEW: Shannon Conley, 19, receives prison sentence that prosecutors requested

 According to court documents, she intended to become a nurse in an ISIS camp.
 She is a Colorado certified nurse’s aide.

-Her parents, Ana Maria and John Conley, were aware of their daughter's conversion to Islam but didn't know about her interest in extreme Islam or jihad.
+She and her husband, John, were aware of their daughter’s conversion to Islam but didn’t know about her interest in extreme Islam or jihad.

-John Conley reportedly caught his daughter talking to her ISIS "suitor" on Skype.
-The couple asked for the father's blessing, but he said no.
+John Conley reportedly caught his daughter talking to her “suitor,” a 32-year-old Tunisian man, on Skype.
+The couple asked for the father’s blessing, but he said no.

 On April 1, the father called the FBI to report that he had found her ticket for an April 8 flight to Turkey on his desk.